nadiatul/Simple-E-Commerce/README.md

 # Simple-E-Commerce
- Simple-E-Commerce Laravel 8 + Vue 3 + TailwindCSS

-This is a simple E-Commerce system using Laravel 8 + Vue 3 + TailwindCSS
+This is a Simple E-Commerce system using Laravel 8 + Vue 3 + TailwindCSS

 In this E-commerce system we have few simple and basic functionality and features which are:-
 1. List of Products
+2. Filter By Brands and Category
-2. Add To Cart
+3. Add To Cart
-3. Login
 4. Register
+5. Login

 Instruction
 ------------